kulturpool/EDMLib/README.md

-attribute, or as a simple Lit. edm:currentLocation is used only to record the pla ce where the CHO is currently held (e.g. a museum or gallery)dcterms:spatial is used t o record the place depicted in the CHO and other locations associated with itBe carefu l to choose the most appropriate one!<edm:currentLocation rdf:resource=“<a href="https://sws.ge">https://sws.ge</a>
-onames.org/2950159/”&gt; (Identifier for Berlin)For recommendations on medata quality see Tier A-C requirements .</p>
+attribute, or as a simple Lit. edm:currentLocation is used only to record the pla ce where the CHO is currently held (e.g. a museum or gallery)dcterms:spatial is used t o record the place depicted in the CHO and other locations associated with itBe carefu l to choose the most appropriate one!<code>&lt;edm:currentLocation rdf:resource=“https://sws.ge onames.org/2950159/”&gt;</code> (Identifier for Berlin)For recommendations on medata quality see Tier A-C requirements .</p>
 </div>